What to Do in DetroitiStockphoto.com/pawel.gaul

 The beloved Detroit Tigers play home games at Comerica Park (2100 Woodward Ave.), where you can salute former greats Ty Cobb, Al Kaline and Willie Horton (their statues, along with those of other players whose numbers have been retired, stand at the left center field concourse).
 For ticket and schedule information, phone (313) 962-4000 or (866) 668-4437.

-The Motor City is still regarded as the center of the automotive universe, and if you've ever wondered what it's like to work on an assembly line, take the Ford Rouge Factory Tour (20900 Oakwood Blvd., Dearborn) during your trip.
+The Motor City is still regarded as the center of the automotive universe, and if you've ever wondered what it's like to work on an assembly line, take the Ford Rouge Factory Tour (20900 Oakwood Blvd., Dearborn).
 From an elevated walkway, observe the admirably efficient process that transforms an empty metal shell into a gleaming new F-150 truck.

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.